-There's a hard edge -- some might say arrogance -- to their positioning.
-They seem uncomfortable dealing with racial issues and in working with or being politically collegial with those who don't share their middle-class background.
+Neo-liberals seem uncomfortable dealing with racial issues and in working with or being politically collegial with those who don't share their middle-class background.
 Indeed blacks are suspicious of neo-liberals because neo-liberals object to "special interests" and to traditional litmus tests blacks might apply.
 It is not surprising, therefore, that between the two leading white Democratic contenders, blacks overwhelmingly preferred Walter Mondale, the traditional liberal, to Gary Hart, the neo-liberal.
-Among current contenders, Dukakis, Simon, and Biden -- along with Jackson -- should get a sympathetic audience from blacks.
+Among current contenders, Dukakis, Simon, and Biden-along with Jackson-should get a sympathetic audience from blacks.